projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

 It is better not to intercept C-state request because the trap would impact both power and performance.

-.. note:: For P-state control you should pay attention to SoC core voltage domain design when doing P-state measurement.
+.. note:: For P-state control, you should pay attention to SoC core voltage domain design when doing P-state measurement.
 The highest P-state would win if different P-state requests on the cores shared same voltage domain.
-In this case APERF/MPERF must be used to see what P-state was granted on that core.
+In this case, APERF/MPERF must be used to see what P-state was granted on that core.

 S3/S5